-September 2023
+October 2023

-Future used car market overview
+Future new car market overview

 Welcome to the latest version of our overview.
 Our aim is to bring you the best content and layout, making it easy to identify new and revised information.
-As always, any customer feedback would be appreciated: e-mail dvlan.setterfield@cap-hpi.com
+As always, any customer feedback would be appreciated: e-mail dylan.setterfield@cap-hpi.com